 - i.
 Include the alleged charges, incident date, and date and time of scheduled conduct meeting. - ii.
 Include findings, specifically whether or not the respondent(s) was found responsible or not responsible for the alleged violation(s). - iii.
 Include any sanctions and associated deadlines (only if the respondent(s) is found responsible). - iv.
 Inform the respondent(s) of the right to appeal and associated deadline. - v.
-Include ramifications of failure to complete sanctions.
+If appropriate, include ramifications of failure to complete sanctions.

-F. Appeal Process
+F. APPEAL PROCESS

 The respondent may submit the completed appeal form by the deadline stated in the Notice of Outcome.
 Failure to file the appeal by the deadline stated in the notice of outcome forfeits the right to appeal.
 All sanctions imposed by the original Conduct Officer remain in effect, and the respondent(s) will be informed of the status of the appeal in a timely manner.
-All appeals must be submitted by the student, not a representative following instructions provided in the outcome letter.
-The Appeal From is available online at
+All appeals must be submitted by the student, not a representative, following instructions provided in the outcome letter.
+The Appeal Form is available online or via hard copy in Residence Life.